savinien/MK351/angular/README.md

 <a name="ngroute"></a>
 ## 7. Angular router and navigation

-TODO: ng start myapp --routing, declarations, navigation, RouterModule, RouterEvents
+TODO: ng start myapp --routing, declarations, navigation (nav-link in html, and in ts), RouterModule, RouterEvents